BindBC/bindbc-freeimage/README.md

 __dub.sdl__
 ```
-dependency "bindbc-freeimage" version="~>0.1.0"
+dependency "bindbc-freeimage" version="~>1.0.0"
 subConfiguration "bindbc-freeimage" "static"
 libs "freeimage"
 ```

 This has the benefit that it completely excludes from the build any source modules related to the dynamic binding, i.e. they will never be passed to the compiler.
+When linking with the FreeImage static library, its dependencies must still also be added to the `libs` directive.

 ## `betterC` support